yoHasse-Gaming/myz_character_sheet/DRAGGABLE_IMPLEMENTATION.md

 # Draggable & Resizable Papers Implementation

+# Draggable & Resizable Papers Implementation

 ## Overview
 Implemented InteractJS to make papers both draggable and resizable within tabs.
 This allows users to create completely custom layouts by moving and sizing papers to their preference.
+The implementation includes performance optimizations and header-only dragging for better UX.

 ## Changes Made